vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Brute forcing: hydra
 ^^^^^^^^^^^^^^^^^^^^

+Hydra can be used to brute force login web pages

 ::

   -l LOGIN or -L FILE login with LOGIN name, or load several logins from FILE